MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 1. Restart the AD FS service.

 1. Restart the client.
-The user should be prompted to provision Windows Hello for Business.
+The user should be prompted to configure Windows Hello for Business.

 ## Next steps